East Pakistan Air Operations (1971): Ground support and airlifts

 Maj.
 Gen. Rahim Khan assumed command of the 14th Division and tasked the 27th brigade to clear the area north of Dhaka and the 57th brigade (CO Brig.
 Jahanzeb Arbab) moved towards Rajshahi.
 22nd Balouch advanced towards Narshindi on 6 April, and although held up for two days by EPR troops, eventually broke through with the help of PAF bombing runs on 9 April.
-PAF jets also hit EPR positions at Khadimnagar, north of Sylhet and also to the south of Surma river before 313 Brigade troops drove Bengali troops from both positions on 10 April, while Chuadanga was heavily bombed after Akashbani reported the town as the temporary capital of the Bangladesh Provisional Government.
-PAF struck Bengali troop positions near Bhairab before the army commenced their attack, and 2 Mi-8 and 2 Alouette III Helicopters (commanded by Lt.
-Col Awan) dropped SSG troops behind Bengali lines under cover of PAF sorties, resulting in the capture of Bhairab bridge on 15 April.
+PAF jets also hit EPR positions at Khadimnagar, north of Sylhet and also to the South of Surma River before 313 Brigade troops drove Bengali troops from both positions on 10 April, while Chuadanga was heavily bombed after Akashbani reported the town as the temporary capital of the Bangladesh Provisional Government.
+PAF struck Bengali troop positions near Bhairab before the army commenced their attack, and 2 Mi-8 helicopters dropped SSG troops behind Bengali lines under cover of PAF sorties, resulting in the capture of Bhairab bridge.
 27th Brigade next assaulted Bengali troops around Ashuganj and Brahmanbaria, 6 PAF Sabers bombed the areas and flew cover before Army Aviation helicopters dropped troops behind Bengali positions on 15 April, and occupied these areas by 19 April.

-57th Brigade moved toward Rajshahi on 8 April, crossed the Padma aided by PAF Sabers which struck Nagarbari crossing on 11 April, and bombed Bengali positions around Rajshahi on 13 and 14 April.
-After the 57th Brigade occupied Rajshahi, Bengali troops reformed at Godagari and Nawabganj, where they were bombed on 16 and 17 April by the PAF before Pakistan Army forced them to retreat across the border, while Bengali positions around Jessore were also bombed on 16 April before Pakistani army moved out of the city.
+57th Brigade moved toward Rajshahi on 8 April, crossed the Padma aided by PAF Sabres, which struck Nagarbari crossing on 11 April, and bombed Bengali positions around Rajshahi on 13 and 14 April.
+After the 57th Brigade occupied Rajshahi, Bengali troops reformed at Godagari and Nawabganj, where they were bombed on 16 and 17 April, by the PAF before Pakistan Army forced them to retreat across the border, while Bengali positions around Jessore were also bombed on 16 April before the Pakistani Army retreated from the city.
+On 17 April PAF severely bombed on Gaffargaon town in weekly bazar day which resulted the killing of 14 civilians and wounded around 150.